 When it comes to the global cyber security landscape threats are continuing to increase.
-Hackers are utilizing the latest technologies to act out their malicious attacks.
-With more and more data being stored digitally the increase in an attack and a breach is on the rise.
+Hackers are utilizing the latest technologies to act out their malicious attacks on people’s data.
+Data is being stored digitally every day.
+Therefore, there is an increase in attack and a breach is on the rise.

 Cyber Attacks Worldwide

 Cybercrime is a costly issue globally, costing the US the most out of any country worldwide.
 However, $15 million is just a fraction of the total global expense of $114 billion.
-The cyber attack epidemic may surprise many with its scale as 14 people fall victim to an attack every second and as smartphones become more common, so do cyber attacks.
+Given these points, the cyberattack epidemic may surprise many with its scale.
+14 people fall victim to an attack every second.
+Cyber attacks are growing due to smartphones.

-Authorization is the resources and operations that the authenticated client is permitted to access.
-This answers the question: What are you allowed to do?
+Secondly, there’s authorization.
+Authenticated clients have authorization.
+To clarify, it’s the resources and operations that clients have access to.
+Authorization answers what you are allowed to do.
 This can be path traversal, probes, known worms, etc.

-Data remains private and confidential and can’t be viewed by unauthorized users: Be aware of your surroundings, where/how you store passwords, and who you give access to your device.
+After that, there is confidentiality.
+Is the intended person the only one who can view the data?
+Unauthorized users shouldn’t be able to view your data.
+Your data should remain private and confidential.
+Firstly, be aware of your surroundings.
+Secondly, be aware of where/how you store passwords.
+Lastly, keep in mind who you give access to your device.
 No security measure will block your own username and password to make sure who you are showing your data to.

 Next, is integrity.
 Is the data guaranteed to be the same format and content that the user submitted it as?
 Integrity guarantees that the data is protected from accidental or deliberate modification.
 This is provided by using a few things.
 Such as, encrypted storage, hashing techniques, and message authentication codes.